kiraware/pycodecov/docs/tutorial/codecov.md

 # Codecov API

-There is one API available for codecov named get_service_owners.
+There is one API available for Codecov API named get_service_owners.

 ## get_service_owners